campusdomar/PumukitImportBundle/Resources/doc/AllowPublicationChannelsGuide.md

 # Allow Publication Channels Guide

+*This page is updated to the PuMuKIT 2.1.0*

 If you have used ARCA, GoogleVideoSiteMap, iTunesU or YouTubeEDU channels in your PuMuKIT1.7 server, you can still use them in PuMuKIT2.1, except for GoogleVideoSiteMap.

 ## Allow ARCA Channel